juji-io/docs/docs/scripting.md

 Here's an <a href="../faq-parser/example-faqs.csv">example FAQ csv file</a>.

+Once you have prepared your FAQ and answers in the above format, do the following to steps to import them:

-#### Step 1: Convert FAQs to a deftopic
+### Step 2: Convert the FAQ File to a `deftopic`

-In order to convert FAQs to a deftopic, please download our <a href="../faq-parser/faq-parser-0.1.0.jar">faqs-parser jar</a>.
+In order to convert FAQs to a deftopic, please download the command line tool in the form of a jar file: <a href="../faq-parser/faq-parser-0.1.0.jar">faqs-parser jar</a>.
 Then you can convert your FAQs by running the following command:

 ```
 java -jar faq-parser-0.1.0.jar <path/to/your-faq-csv-file>